 Take on new duties

 Talk to a manager you trust about what kind of new duties and projects you might be able to take on.
-These should help the business and help you to develop the skills you need.
-Agree to take on work that you feel comfortable doing.
+These should help you to develop the skills you need.
+Agree to take on work that you feel comfortable doing or work with someone who is more experienced.
 Be realistic about how much extra work you can do.

 Ask for training

 Ask about learning and development in your organisation.
-If your employer cannot pay for you to learn new skills, can they give you time for independent study?
+If your employer cannot pay for you to learn new skills, you could ask about some independent study.
 You could also ask about working in another team or shadowing someone doing a different job.
 This will help you to understand what a different role is like.